 Passing the NKE

 You will be informed of your test results approximately six weeks after the date on which the exam was written.
 Once you pass the NKE, you will be considered a “CPHR Candidate”.
 To maintain your passing results and the use of the CPHR Candidate title, you will need to maintain your membership with CPHR NL.
-You will have seven years to complete the remaining criteria.
+You will have ten years to complete the remaining criteria.

 Failing to Pass the NKE

 If you do not pass the NKE, you can continue to take the exam and pay the required fee until a passing grade is attained.